ucsd-dsc-arts/dsc160-final-group17_final/README.md

 Grand Budapest Hotel reference: https://m.media-amazon.com/images/M/MV5BN2M0ODJjZTgtYWNhYi00OTc3LWJiZWQtOWRjMWQyMzk3MDRkXkEyXkFqcGdeQXVyMjMzMDI4MjQ@._V1_SY1000_CR0,0,1330,1000_AL_.jpg

+The referenced styles are screenshots of the respected movies from IMDb.com.

 For the Marilyn part, we did both Tensorflow Hub's fast style transfer and also building a VGG19 from scratch.
 The Tensorflow Hub fast style transfer produced more aesthetically pleasing images and they were done within a second.
 The VGG19 model requires a lot of time to train.
 Our sequence of training epochs 1-10 was from the VGG19 model.
 The Spiderverse-styled Marilyn took 44 minutes to train from the VGG19 model.
 Due to the training time, we only did it on the Spiderverse style and the final Marilyn products were compiled with fast style transfer products.

 Getty image sources